usrz/minimal-ubuntu/README.md

 Partitioning the volume
 =======================

-We want to create two partitions on the disk: a small (256 MiB) FAT32 partition for boot, and the rest of the as our EXT4 root volume.
+We will create two partitions on the disk: a small (256 MiB) FAT32 partition for `boot` and the rest of the space as our EXT4 `root` volume.

-We can use `parted` to simply create a basic partition layout.
+You can use `parted` to simply create a basic partition layout.

 ### GPT and UEFI